Constraining Bianchi Type I Universe With Type Ia Supernova and H(z) Data: Theoretical Models

-In the history of cosmic evolution, first, our universe was undergoing a decelerating expansion, then at a certain redshift (time) $z_{t}$ dark energy dominates over universe which in turn changes the expansion phase from decelerating to accelerating.
-This decelerating-accelerating transition redshift could be obtained by condition $q(z_{t})=\ddot{a_{t}}=0$.
+In the history of cosmic evolution, initially, our universe was undergoing a decelerating expansion, then at a certain redshift (time) $z_{t}$ dark energy dominates over universe which in turn changes the expansion phase from decelerating to accelerating.
+The transition redshift is obtained by condition $q(z_{t})=\ddot{a_{t}}=0$.
 The deceleration parameter is defined as

 which in turn gives